defano/wyldcard/README.md

 Property      | Description
 --------------|--------------------------
 `selectedText`| For fields, returns the currently selected text.
-For buttons, returns the selected menu item of `menu`-style buttons or `empty` for all other button styles.
+For buttons, returns the selected menu item of `popup`-style buttons or the empty string for all other button styles.
 This property is read-only; it cannot be set via HyperTalk.
 `style`       | Sets or retrieves the style of the part (see the tables below for available button and field styles).
 `textAlign`   | Returns or sets the text alignment of the part; one of `left`, `right` or `center`.
 Assumes `center` if any other value is provided.
 `textFont`    | Returns or sets the font (family) of the part.
 Uses the system default font if the specified font family does not exist.
 `textSize`    | Returns or sets the size (in points) of the part's text.
 `textStyle`   | Returns or sets the text style attributes of the part.
 Valid style attributes include `plain`, `bold`, `italic` (plus `strikeThrough`, `underline`, `subscript` and `superscript` when addressing fields).
 Provide a list to set multiple attributes together (i.e., `set the textStyle of me to "bold, italic"`)
-`visible`     | Returns or sets the visibility of the object (a logical value).
+`visible`     | Returns or sets the visibility of the button (a Boolean value).
 When invisible, the part is not drawn on the screen and receives no messages from HyperCard.
 This value can also be accessed using the `hide` and `show` commands.

 ### Buttons